Banjo Teacher Ross Nickerson of BanjoTeacher.com

 danny

 Picking with Danny Barnes at Calgary Folk Festival.
 July 2005.
-Danny Barnes kicks ass.
+Danny Barnes kicks butt.

 Ross